vittorioromeo/AutoSyncGen/README.md

 int main()
 {
-	// Instantiate two synchronization managers that simulate server-client communication
+	// Instantiate two synchronization managers that simulate server-client communication.
-	// The first template parameter is the lifetime manager type, the rest of parameters are the types of
+	// The first template parameter is the lifetime manager type, the rest of parameters
-	// all synchronizable objects
-	syn::SyncManager<LifetimeManager, Sphere> server;
+	// are the types of all synchronizable objects. syn::SyncManager<LifetimeManager, Sphere> server;
 	syn::SyncManager<LifetimeManager, Sphere> client;

-	// Create a sphere on the server with some data auto h1(server.serverCreate<Sphere>(/* ... data here ... */));
+	// Create a sphere on the server with some data. auto h1(server.serverCreate<Sphere>(/* ... data here ... */));

-	// Get the diff between the state of the client and the server auto diff(server.getDiffWith(client));
+	// Get the diff between the state of the client and the server. auto diff(server.getDiffWith(client));

-	// Convert the diff to Json, to send it over the network auto diffJson(server.getDiffWith(client).toJson());
+	// Convert the diff to Json, to send it over the network. auto diffJson(server.getDiffWith(client).toJson());

 	/* ... send the diff here ... */

-	// Apply the received diff to the client
+	// Apply the received diff to the client.
-	// Objects are created/removed/updated on the client client.applyDiff(diff);
+	// Objects are created/removed/updated on the client. client.applyDiff(diff);

 	return 0;